Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 GitHub was used to store all the folders and files of my project.

 ## Deployment
-To deploy the website, I followed the below steps.
+To deploy the website, I followed the below steps in GitHub.
 1. Go to **"Settings"** on the repository
 2. On **"Source"** of **"GitHub Pages"**, select **"main"** for Branch and click save
 3. The link is published and confirm above **"Source"**.</br> *URL is "https:// + **`your GitHub username`** + .github.io/ + **`your repository name`** + /"* </br>